GoogleChrome/web.dev/src/site/content/en/learn/html/audio-video/index.md

 provides an image to display as the video loads.
 Finally, the `controls` attribute provides user video controls.

 Fallback content is included between the opening and closing tags.
-If the video (or audio) is not supported or otherwise doesn’t load, this content is shown.
+If the video (or audio) is not supported or otherwise doesn't load, this content is shown.
 The closing `</video>` tag is required, even if there is no content between the two (but there should always be fallback content , right?).

 If no `src` attribute is included on the opening `<video>` or `<audio>` tags, include one or more [`<source>`](https://developer.mozilla.org/docs/Web/HTML/Element/source) elements,